Medicare (United States): Enrollment

-Generally, if an individual already receives Social Security payments, at age 65 the individual becomes automatically enrolled in Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).
+Generally, if an individual already receives Social Security payments, at age 65 the individual becomes automatically enrolled in Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
 If the individual chooses not to enroll in Part B (typically because the individual is still working and receiving employer insurance), then the individual must proactively opt out of it when receiving the automatic enrollment package.
 Delay in enrollment in Part B carries no penalty if the individual has other insurance (e.g., the employment situation noted above), but may be penalized under other circumstances.
 An individual who does not receive Social Security benefits upon turning 65 must sign up for Medicare if they want it.
 Penalties may apply if the individual chooses not to enroll at age 65 and does not have other insurance.

+The 2025 Health Insurance Open Enrollment (October 15 to December 7), which is taking place as the entire medical insurance market is facing financial pressure, features wholesale changes in Medicare Advantage coverage.

 Parts A & B

 Part A Late Enrollment Penalty

 If an individual is not eligible for premium-free Part A, and they do not buy a premium-based Part A when they are first eligible, the monthly premium may go up 10%.
 The individual must pay the higher premium for twice the number of years that they could have had Part A, but did not sign up.
 For example, if they were eligible for Part A for two years but did not sign up, they must pay the higher premium for four years.
-Usually, individuals do not have to pay a penalty if they meet certain conditions that allow them to sign up for Part A during a Special Enrollment Period.
+Usually, individuals do not have to pay a penalty if they meet certain conditions that allow them to sign up for Part A during a Special Enrollment Period, such as taking up residency in another state or otherwise moving outside of one's former coverage area.